Hyperloop: History

-By November 2015, with several commercial companies and dozens of student teams pursuing the development of Hyperloop technologies, the Wall Street Journal asserted that "The Hyperloop Movement", as some of its unaffiliated members refer to themselves, is officially bigger than the man who started it."
+By 30 November 2015, with several commercial companies and dozens of student teams pursuing the development of Hyperloop technologies, the Wall Street Journal asserted that "'The Hyperloop Movement', as some of its unaffiliated members refer to themselves, is officially bigger than the man who started it."

-The Massachusetts Institute of Technology (MIT) hyperloop team developed the first hyperloop pod prototype, which they unveiled at the MIT Museum on 13 May 2016.
-Their design uses electrodynamic suspension for levitating and eddy current braking.
+The Massachusetts Institute of Technology (MIT) hyperloop team developed an early hyperloop pod prototype, which they unveiled at the MIT Museum on 13 May 2016.
+Their design used electrodynamic suspension for levitating and eddy current braking.

-The first passenger test of hyperloop technology was successfully conducted by Virgin Hyperloop with two employees of the company in November 2020, where the unit reached a maximum speed of 172 km/h.
+An early passenger test of low-speed hyperloop technology was conducted by Virgin Hyperloop by two employees of the company in November 2020, where the unit reached a maximum speed of 172 km/h.

+In January 2023, the European Committee for Electrotechnical Standardization released the first technical standard for hyperloop systems.
+Hardt Hyperloop demonstrated a Hyperloop lane switch without moving components in the infrastructure in June 2019 at its test site in Delft, The Netherlands.

+As of 21 December 2023, Hyperloop One, the former, rebranded Virgin Hyperloop, has terminated operations.

 Theory and operation

-The vactrain concept resembles a high-speed rail system without substantial air resistance by employing magnetically levitating trains in evacuated (airless) or partly evacuated tubes.
+The much-older vactrain concept resembles a high-speed rail system without substantial air resistance by employing magnetically levitating trains in evacuated (airless) or partly evacuated tubes.
 However, the difficulty of maintaining a vacuum over large distances has prevented this type of system from ever being built.
-The hyperloop is similar to a vactrain system but operates at approximately 1 mbar of pressure.
+By contrast, the Hyperloop alpha concept was to operate at approximately 1 mbar of pressure and requires the air for levitation.

 Initial design concept

-The hyperloop concept operates by sending specially designed "capsules" or "pods" through a steel tube maintained at a partial vacuum.
+The hyperloop alpha concept envisioned operation by sending specially designed "capsules" or "pods" through a steel tube maintained at a partial vacuum.
 In Musk's original concept, each capsule would float on a 0.5-1.3 mm layer of air provided under pressure to air-caster "skis", similar to how pucks are levitated above an air hockey table, while still allowing higher speeds than wheels can sustain.
 With rolling resistance eliminated and air resistance greatly reduced, the capsules can glide for the bulk of the journey.
 In the alpha design concept, an electrically driven inlet fan and axial compressor would be placed at the nose of the capsule to "actively transfer high-pressure air from the front to the rear of the vessel", resolving the problem of air pressure building in front of the vehicle, slowing it down.
 A fraction of the air was to be shunted to the skis for additional pressure, augmenting that gain passively from lift due to their shape.

 In the alpha-level concept, passenger-only pods were to be 2.23 m in diameter and were projected to reach a top speed of 760 mph to maintain aerodynamic efficiency.
-(Section 4.4) The design proposed passengers experience a maximum inertial acceleration of 0.5 g, about 2 or 3 times that of a commercial airliner on takeoff and landing.
+(Section 4.4) The design proposed passengers experience a maximum inertial acceleration of 0.5 g, approximately 2 or 3 times that of a commercial airliner on takeoff and landing.